lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verses 13-15.**

-1\.Mercies are sooner forgotten than trials: "They soon forgat", etc. We write our afflictions on marble, our mercies upon sand.
+1\.
+Mercies are sooner forgotten than trials: "They soon forgat", etc. We write our afflictions on marble, our mercies upon sand.

-2\.We should wait for God, as well as upon God: "They waited not," etc.
+2\.
+We should wait for God, as well as upon God: "They waited not," etc.

-3\.Immoderate desire for what we have not of worldly goods, tempts God to deprive us of what we have: Ps 106:14.
+3\.
+Immoderate desire for what we have not of worldly goods, tempts God to deprive us of what we have: Ps 106:14.

-4\.Prayer may be answered for evil as well as for good: "He gave them their request", then smote them with a plague.
+4\.
+Prayer may be answered for evil as well as for good: "He gave them their request", then smote them with a plague.

-5\.Carnal indulgence is inimical to spiritual mindedness: Ps 106:15.
+5\.
+Carnal indulgence is inimical to spiritual mindedness: Ps 106:15.
 Better have a lean body and healthy soul, than a healthy body and leanness of soul.
 "Poor in this world, rich in faith."
-There are few of whom it can be said, "I wish thou mayest prosper and be in health," etc. (3Jo 2). *G.R.*
+There are few of whom it can be said, "I wish thou mayest prosper and be in health," etc. (3Jo 2). *G. R.*

 **Verse 14.** The wickedness of inordinate desires.

-1\.They are out of place—"in the wilderness."
+1\.
+They are out of place—"in the wilderness."

-2\.They are assaults upon God—"and tempted God."
+2\.
+They are assaults upon God—"and tempted God."

-3\.They are despisers of former mercies—see preceding verses.
+3\.
+They are despisers of former mercies—see preceding verses.

-4\.They involve solemn danger—see following verse.
+4\.
+They involve solemn danger—see following verse.

 **Verse 16.** The sin of envy.
 Its base nature, its cruel actions its unscrupulous ingratitude, its daring assaults, its abomination before God.